-Britain's new Governor of Kenya Sir Patrick Renison flew into Nairobi Oct 23 from London are the same day was sworn in.
+Background: Britain's new Governor of Kenya Sir Patrick Renison flew into Nairobi Oct 23 from London are the same day was sworn in.
 The ceremony took ten minutes.
 Chief Justice Sir Ronald Sinclair administered the oath.

 Sir Patrick - replacing the Governor for seven years Sir Evelyn Baring - told reporters at the airport: The British Government's attitude to Kenya is multi-racial.